tammy-uncc/ITCS6162KDDGroup4/README.md

 Group 4 decided they would like to research whether an individual could change their lifestyle factors in time to reduce or eliminate the onset of Alzheimer's.
 For example, if an individual knew that a healthier diet could reduce their chance of a positive diagnosis, then they may put eating healthier as an earlier priority in their lives.
 This dataset includes many lifestyle factors (BMI, smoking status, alcohol consumption, physical activity, diet quality, and sleep quality) that will help in building predictive and prescriptive objectives.
 We will be using supervised learning methods as the diagnosis of Alzheimer's is a known outcome in this dataset.

 We will be looking into classification, clustering, and feature selection to identify and select the most relevant features to improve the predictive models.
-By using these approaches, group 4 hopes this research will uncover any insights of lifestyle risk factors for developing Alzheimer's and which lifestyle factor modifications could mitigate those risks.
+By using these approaches, group 4 hopes this research will uncover any insights into lifestyle risk factors for developing Alzheimer's and which lifestyle factor modifications could mitigate those risks.

 ### The Group 4 Team
 The team collaborated by meeting twice per week over Zoom.
 We also communicated extensively by email and SMS text.
 We delegated the tasks as a group and each one of us performed our tasks alone or with others.
 Our work was then reviewed, and if necessary, added to by the other members of the group.
 The choice of the research question was a group collaboration with each member providing one or more questions to the discussion.
 Once identified the team had a direction.